christosgalano/devops-with-github/docs/actions/actions.md

 ## Overview

-As we have already mentioned, GitHub Actions is a powerful automation tool that allows developers to create custom workflows for their projects.
+GitHub Actions is a powerful automation tool that allows developers to create custom workflows for their projects.
 These workflows, or "actions", can be used to automate a wide variety of tasks, such as building and testing code, deploying code to production, and more.
 In this blog post, we will take a detailed look at what actions are and how to create your own using an example of a custom action that i've written and use regularly.
 The name of the action is `create-update-label` and its purpose is to update an issue label (or create one if one does not exist) in every repository of a user.

 ## What are GitHub Actions?